 Precise measurements are not quite so clear on that matter.
 The trunk of a 3-series is 13 cubic feet.
 With a full load of passengers, the four-seat i3 offers a modest 9.18 cubic feet of cargo space.
 Yet, when the rear seats of the hatch are folded down, an additional 29 cubic feet of space become available.
 The car certainly has a lot more room inside than you would expect from a quick curbside view.

-The quality of the interior, with its retrained quasi-Scandinavian feel, premium materials, and Teutonic attention to detail, puts the electric competition to shame.
+The quality of the interior, with its restrained quasi-Scandinavian feel, premium materials, and Teutonic attention to detail, puts the electric competition to shame.
 The interior of the i3, with its sculpted wood dashboard and floating navigation monitor, is gorgeous.
-There have been some complaints that reflections from the dashboard material generates a lot of glare on the windshield.
+There have been some complaints that reflections from the dashboard material generate a lot of glare on the windshield.

 A questionable design decision that affects passenger comfort is the use of rear-hinged “coach” doors.
 If getting into the back by yourself, first you open the front door; then the back door; then you need to stretch way forward to close the front door—a process requiring even stronger yoga skills in reverse.
 Sure, it’s not that often that you’re sitting in the back for long without the driver getting in, but it does happen.